Choose exam board for KS4 Computer Science (GCSE)

 Keywords

-• Mental rehearsal - relaxation technique which involves the performer picturing themselves performing the skill perfectly or imagining positive outcomes before attempting it
+• Mental rehearsal - a relaxation technique which involves the performer picturing themselves performing the skill perfectly or imagining positive outcomes before attempting it

 • Visualisation - a relaxation technique to control mental thoughts which involves the performer imagining themselves in a calm, relaxing place